3/17/2025

 Diagnostic and Responsive

-This means educators are responsive to the needs of individual students.
+This means educators should be responsive to the needs of individual students.
 They should continuously assess student progress and adjust their teaching accordingly.
-Pacing, presentation, and practice for new concepts should be adapted to individual students’ skill levels and understanding, ensuring students who need more time and guidance get that support.
+Pacing, presentation, and practice for new concepts should be adapted to individual students’ skill levels and understanding, ensuring students who need more time and guidance receive that support.

 By being diagnostic and responsive, Structured Literacy ensures every student receives the support and guidance they need to develop literacy skills effectively.